emilyantosch/shc_pr3_vl/SOL2/slides_3/main.typ

 ]

 #slide[
-  - Zugriff auf Klassenvariablen
+  - Access to class variables
-    - Innerhalb der Methode der Klasse entspricht es dem Zugriff auf Instanzvariablen
+    - Within the method of the class it corresponds to access to instance variables
-    - Außerhalb der Klasse ```java Klassenname.Variablenname```
+    - Outside the class ```java ClassName.VariableName```
     #text(size: 18pt)[

       ```java